-A great roadbound adventure needs the best road trip songs.
+A great roadbound adventure with an RV Rental needs the best road trip songs.
 Quietude is nice when staring out the car window in a state of holiday-bliss, but will get awkward at the half-hour mark.
 Singing along to a nice tune together is much more fun, so music it is!

 But what makes great road trip music?
 In this post, find out what a good tune needs to have to be great road material.

 For your future travels, we’ve recommended 30 of the best songs for a road trip and shared them in a Spotify playlist.
 We’ve added a downloadable, one-hour broadcast of some of those songs too.
 Read on to find further listening tips for great audiobooks and podcasts that will keep you entertained while driving.

 Every great road trip comes with its own soundtrack, but what makes a good road trip song?
 Different co-travellers, landscapes, seasons, and even times of day, all demand other music genres.
 On top of that, what defines ‘good music’ is a matter of taste.

 30 road trip songs to drive to and sing along

 Now that we’ve shared our two cents on what makes a good playlist for cruising, how about we share our playlist?
 There’s everything we recommended above: singalongs, upbeat tunes, and good vibes above all.

 We’ve created a playlist on Spotify for you to stream.
 It’s embedded right here:

 1 Willie Nelson – On the Road Again

 4. The Modern Lovers – Roadrunner